 The History of High Energy Nuclear and Particle Physics at the University of Rochester

 The initiation of the "Rochester Conferences" by Robert Marshak in the early 1950s, and his commitment to international cooperation in science, made the Rochester campus an early and vital focal point for nuclear and particle physics.
+Now the biennial conferences are known as the International Conference for High Energy Physics.
 Over the years, many outstanding graduate students in nuclear and particle physics have been attracted to Rochester.
 Besides Okubo, Regge and Sudarshan, exceptionally successful Rochester graduates in these fields include Allan Bromley, Ernest Courant, Robert Dicke, Masatoshi Koshiba, Albert Messiah and Bunji Sakita.

-Today, our research in high energy physics is no longer conducted using accelerators located on campus, but rather at national and international accelerator facilities, including Fermilab near Chicago, Brookhaven Laboratory on Long Island, Wilson Laboratory in Ithaca, SLAC in Palo Alto, the Large Underground Laboratory at the Homestake Mine, CERN in Switzerland, BES in China, and JPARC in Japan.
-Rochester theoretical physicists have also developed thriving collaborations on all continents.
+Today, our research in particle physics is no longer conducted using accelerators located on campus, but rather at national and international accelerator facilities, including Fermilab near Chicago, the Sanford Underground Research Facility in South Dakota, Kitt Peak in Arizona, CERN in Switzerland, and JPARC in Japan.

 Go to the High Energy Physics page.